 There are more scholarships for international and special needs adoption.
 Also, if you are religiously affiliated talk to your church and look for those specific scholarships as well.
 Be persistent.
 If you don’t get the grant or scholarship but can apply again, please do.
 Many grants/scholarships do not want you to apply until you have been matched with an expecting momma.
 I found making an excel sheet of the scholarships/grants with deadlines helped me keep track.
 When you get to this step please let me know as I already have an awesome excel sheet ready for you.
 I'm also happy to provide our personal statement as an example.

 You can set up a campaign on Adopt together page (adopttogether.org).
 This would also be a good time to see if your employer offers any adoption assistance or matching.
 I've also had "Raise the Dough" site brought up by a client before as well and is worth checking out.
 If they don’t I encourage you to advocate, they do.
 Dave Thomas Foundation for Adoption has a lot of great ideas and key points to start this conversation.
 Also know you cannot quality for short term disability because you did not actually give birth for FMLA leave.
 There are a ton of fundraising ideas on our Pinterest page.
-One of my favorites is Gobena coffee (all proceeds go orphanages) and for every bag of coffee you sell you get $4 towards your adoption (and the coffee is good!)
-Another site is gorings.com (jewelry you can sell and get a proceed of).
-You can also do T-shirt fundraising through Bonfire (although I recommend you design a shirt that many different type of people would want to wear).
-If you end of doing any fundraisers please do them tastefully AND let me know (I'm happy to purchase a shirt and wear it proudly!)
+One of my favorites is Gobena coffee (all proceeds go to orphanages) and for every bag of coffee you sell you get $4 towards your adoption (and the coffee is good!)
+Another site is gorings.com (jewelry you can sell and get a proceeds of).
+You can also do T-shirt fundraising through Bonfire (although I recommend you design a shirt that many different types of people would want to wear).
+If you end up doing any fundraisers please do them tastefully AND let me know (I'm happy to purchase a shirt and wear it proudly!)
 The reason I mention doing this tastefully is if you listen to adult adoptees many were uncomfortable or unhappy hearing their family fund-raised to "purchase them."
 This is why if you do a garage sale for example I don't think you need to label it "adoption garage sale."
 I also would say utilize your talents or friends/family talents.
 For example if you make anything and can sell it or services like photography etc.

 Another great resource is Dave Ramsey's daughter created a video on how to pay for adoption here.